Dix206/flutter_admin_tool/README.md

 }
 ```

 To get and pass instances of the pre defined `FlatObjectStructure` there will be used the object `FlatObjectValue`.
 That object gets an `id` which is the id of the instance, not the id of the `FlatObjectStructure`.
 Also it has a list of `FlatAttributeValue`.
 That list should contain a value for every `FlatAttributeStructure` defined in the `FlatObjectStructure`.
 Its important that the `id` which is set in an `FlatAttributeValue` is the same as the `id` in the defined `FlatAttributeStructure` to which it belongs to.
-Thats neccessary to load the value of the attribute in a `FlatObjectValue` with the method `getAttributeValueByAttributeId`.
+Thats necessary to load the value of the attribute in a `FlatObjectValue` with the method `getAttributeValueByAttributeId`.

-It is a good practice to define a seperate model for the `FlatObjectStructure` with `fromFlatObjectValue` and `toFlatObjectValue` methods.
+It is a good practice to define a separate model for the `FlatObjectStructure` with `fromFlatObjectValue` and `toFlatObjectValue` methods.
 Similar to the `fromJson` and `toJson` methods.
 That makes it possible to work with that model in a typesave way.

 Example:
 ```dart